Find The Best RV Mattress (2023): Reviews Of Our Top 3 Picks

 Yes, that is very much a non-answer, but it has to be.

-Everyone has a different opinion on what makes a comfortable mattress.
+Everyone has a different opinion on what comfortable means.

-Sleep style will directly influence what makes a comfortable mattress for you.
+Sleep style will directly influence what makes a comfortable bed for you.
 Side sleepers have one set of requirements, while back sleepers will have another.

 When shopping for a new RV bed, look for one that closely matches the bed in your home.

-Don't suddenly change the mattress type just because you are camping.
+Don't suddenly change the type you use just because you are camping.

 Stick with what you know you like.